-The goal of the Exceptional Children Department is to support students with disabilities while they are in school and ensure that they are prepared for adulthood, including higher education, competitive employment, and independent living.
+The goal of the Exceptional Children’s Department is to support students with disabilities while they are in school and ensure that they are prepared for adulthood, including higher education, competitive employment, and independent living.

-We provide specially designed instruction to meet the unique needs of the learner with a full continuum of services which can include consultation, co-teaching, small group instruction, adapted curriculum programs, as well as a public separate school.
+We provide specially designed instruction to meet the unique needs of the learner with a full continuum of services which may include consultation, co-teaching, small group instruction, adapted curriculum programs, as well as a public separate school.
 We also provide related services that include, but are not limited to speech, occupational therapy, and physical therapy.
 Students follow the North Carolina Standard Course of Study or the North Carolina Extended Content Standards.

-The Davidson County Schools EC department strives to work as a collaborative team to serve and advocate for students with disabilities through the provision of personalized instruction in the least restrictive environment in order for students to grow academically, socially, emotionally, and vocationally.
+The Davidson County Schools EC department strives to work as a collaborative team to serve and advocate for students with disabilities through the provision of individualized instruction in the least restrictive environment in order for students to grow academically, socially, emotionally, and vocationally.

 What is special about special education in Davidson County Schools?

 Individualized instruction and student achievement are valued in Davidson County Schools.
 This is evident through the services that are available, including:

 - Specially designed instruction to meet the needs of all students with disabilities

 - Access to the general curriculum and intervention programs designed to provide maximum opportunities for instruction in the general education setting